phil294/universal-video-hotkeys/README.md

 - **Universal shortcuts**: Works on any website with HTML5 videos, including iframes and deeply nested shadow doms
 - **YouTube-compatible hotkeys**: Uses the same shortcuts you're already familiar with.
 Not configurable.
 - **Double-click fullscreen**: Click video twice to toggle fullscreen mode
+- **Native video controls**: Aggressively forces videos to show the native controls once you interact with them by hotkey.
+Additional controls by the website are not hidden.
+- **Disable per site** if necessary.
 - **Lightweight**: Pure JavaScript, no dependencies, no bundling

 ## Keyboard Shortcuts